 With our Open Innovation Projects, we aim to contribute to the creation of new value by disseminating, both inside and outside the university, the results and findings of joint research involving both university faculty and companies.
 These research activities, which could be described as "knowledge co-creation", are expected to produce solid research results in line with the medium-term R&D strategies of corporations and other participants.
-Through the Kao 'Kirei' Future Open Innovation Project, which we launched in 2021, we continue to recognize the roles of the respective social missions of companies and the university while we promote the development of innovative technologies in order to enrich people's lives.
-In 2022, we launched our second Open Innovation Project, the Research & Development Platform of Functional Green Building Materials, in collaboration with Shimizu Corporation.
+In 2022, a new Open Innovation Project, the Research & Development Platform of Functional Green Building Materials, was launched in collaboration with Shimizu Corporation.
 This project promotes research and development aimed at the social implementation of environmentally friendly architecture.